-Next, any existing state files in P4ROOT are removed.
+Next, any existing state\ files in P4ROOT are removed.

-Next, any existing database files in P4ROOT are removed (or moved aside with '-k').
+Next, any existing database files in P4ROOT are preserved and moved aside, unless '-R' is specified to remove them.

 Next, the specified checkpoint is loaded.
-Upon completion, the Helix Core server process, p4d_N, is started.
+Upon completion, the Helix Core server process, p4d\N, is started.